This article was updated on February 2, 2022

 - Have packaging prepped and ready to go before accepting orders

-- Keep pickup contactless by offering online payment options
+- Keep contactless curbside pickup by offering online payment options

 - Instruct staff to greet customers by name